danielcotoara9/SOLID/DIP_Dependency_Inversion_Principle/After/_Informations/Other informations.md

 		- Requires no change to rest of class

 	- Cons
-		- Breaks method signature (if other class use this method it can be expensive)
+		- Breaks method signature (if other classes use this method it can be expensive)
-		- Can result in many parameters (design smell) - can be solved This should be used only one method from a class required a parameter that other methods don't.
+		- Can result in many parameters (design smell - can be solved by move parameters to object)

+	This should be used only if one method from a class required a parameter that other methods don't.
 Otherwise use construnctor injection

 -----------------------------------------------------------------------------------------------------------------------------